 Chris Dessi: Tell us about a time while traveling when you felt scared for your life.
 If ever.

 Bill LaRosa: There were many times… Jeddah and Zaire in the late 70s were the worst.
 Some of the barrios in Rio during the same time come in a close second.
 Walking my date back home in Brooklyn, Bedford Stuyvesant section in the 60 s regularly made me bead my rosary all the way to the subway station.

 Chris Dessi: You’ve managed many people throughout your career.
 What advice would you give someone going into a leadership position for the first time?

 Bill LaRosa: Be genuine.
-Don’t try to be someone you’re not .
+Don’t try to be someone you’re not.
 Clearly understand your objective and desired results.
 Listen to your team’s views on how to achieve them.
 Solicit the opinions of others on the same.
-Decide on the alternatives, select one, communicate it clearly to your team, assign KPIs to each team mbr explaining how achieving them help the overall mission, lead by example.
+Decide on the alternatives, select one, communicate it clearly to your team, assign KPIs to each team member explain how achieving them helps the overall mission, and lead by example.

 Chris Dessi: I believe you have so much to offer in terms of advice and guidance for business people – will you ever write your memoirs?

 Bill LaRosa: Probably not, they’d be X rated.